iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.cdc.general 4 reviews"/>
 </p>

+> A very informative app on Disease and general health protocol.
+Could have 5 stars if it was easier to navigate and find information such as a search bar to find exactly what I'm looking for.<br> :date: __2020-09-11 04:55:30__

 > It's the only coronavirus app, so make it good.
 Just won't load.
 This is dangerous!!
 UPDATE: ok I think they fixed it<br> :date: __2020-09-07 22:40:29__